-Another possibility is to modulate the writing speed of the maskless lithography writers to match the inter-block variations in compression ratio.
-For example, it is conceivable to divide blocks into discrete classes based on the range of compression ratios they fall into.
+Another possibility is to modulate the writing speed of the maskless lithography writers to match the interblock variations in compression ratio.
+For example, it is conceivable to divide blocks into discrete classes based on the range of compression ratios into which they fall.
 The lithography writers would then switch between a discrete number of writing speeds depending on the class of block.
 The "high" compression ratio blocks are written with "high" speed, whereas "low" compression ratio blocks are written with "low" speed.
-Due to overhead in switching speeds, it may not be feasible to vary the writing speed on a block-by-block basis.
+Because of overhead in switching speeds, it may not be feasible to vary the writing speed on a blockby-block basis.
 In this case, the writers would change speed based on the minimum compression ratio within a contiguous group of blocks.